mercierkevin35/CookieManager/README.md

 ```

 ## Create a cookie
-To create a cookie whose name is "myCookie" and value is "my cookie value"\
+To create a cookie whose name is "myCookie" and value is "my cookie value",\
 proceed as follows :

 ```javascript